 STORY TIME Also in Rockridge: On Jan.
 2, Kitchen Story on College Avenue soft opened.
 As reported in December, this second location from prolific restaurateur Steven Choi has a Korean-focused menu.
 Nosh stopped in for lunch yesterday, and we were happy to see the quaint dining room layout — with cozy booths and cute bar — from former Duchess restaurants was mostly unchanged.
 The menu offers a variety of breakfast foods, burgers and sandwiches, salads and other dishes, many which have a Korean flair with ingredients like kimchi, galbi (Korean short ribs), and KFC (Korean fried chicken).
 Kitchen Story is in soft opening mode until its grand opening Jan.
 13. Lunch is served from 8 a.m.-2:30 p.m., Monday through Friday; 8 a.m. to 3 p.m., Saturday and Sunday; dinner from 5-9 p.m., Sunday through Thursday; 5 p.m.-10 p.m., Friday and Saturday.

-Choi is also in the midst of bringing a second location of his Asian-inspired dessert restaurant, U :Dessert Story to downtown Berkeley.
+Choi is also in the midst of bringing a third location of his Asian-inspired dessert restaurant, U :Dessert Story to downtown Berkeley.
 U :Dessert Story aims for a February opening, and like its two San Francisco locations, will offer confections and drinks inspired by Korean, Japanese and Thai sweets, such as bingsoo (Korean shaved ice), mochi and mango sticky rice toast.
 U :Dessert Story will join a nearby group of other downtown spots offering Asian-focused sweets, including Choi’s other Berkeley restaurant, Berkeley Social Club (which serves bingoo), Amausaan Uji Matcha (a Japanese-style dessert shop), Lucky Bird (a Thai restaurant that offers bingsoo and Southeast Asian sweets) and Tamon Tea (a Japanese snack shack, which sells mochi).
 Kitchen Story, 5422 College Ave. (at Kales Avenue), Oakland; U :Dessert Story will be at 1849 Shattuck Ave. (near Hearst Avenue), Berkeley

 MORE FAUX MEATS As first reported by Oakland Magazine, plant-based meat and seafood company Prime Roots will open a 12,000-square-foot facility in West Berkeley.
 The company, previously known as Terramino Foods, was founded at UC Berkeley’s Alternative Meat Lab by Kimberlie Le and Joshua Nixon in 2017, and got its start by creating the first plant-based salmon burger.
 Prime Roots uses a fungus called koji to make its products.
 Koji — which is prevalently used in Japanese cooking to make soy sauce, miso and sake — gives the meat alternatives “umami notes and meaty texture,” according to the press release.
 (You may also recall that Nosh wrote about a Berkeley-based alternative dog treat company called Wild Earth that uses koji as the base of its products.)
 At the new Berkeley facility, Prime Roots will create koji-based products that mimic salmon, tuna, lobster, bacon, chicken, and more.
 Products will be available via the Prime Roots website early this year.
 When it opens, Prime Roots will join several other alternative meat companies, including Memphis Meats (San Leandro), Air Protein (Berkeley), Impossible Foods (based in Redwood City, but with a facility in Oakland) to open production facilities in the East Bay.